Employment assignments

 The migration legislation also provides guidelines for foreign nationals who intend to invest their own resources into already existing or newly established companies.

-The main purpose is to provide evidence that the foreign national's private investment totals BRL 500,000 paid to the Brazilian company sponsoring the visa.
+The main purpose is to provide evidence that the foreign national's private investment totals BRL 500,000 or not less than BRL 150,000 (in activities of innovation, basic or applied research, of a scientific or technological nature) paid to the Brazilian company sponsoring the work permit.

 In addition to the investment, the foreign private investor must present a detailed business plan to be concluded within three years.